 Adjjima Na Patalung

-I am a theatre director, curator and producer.
-In other words; a typical arts professional from Thailand, who wears many different hats.
-My current role is that of Festival Director at BICT Fest and Creative Director at Arts on Location, a creative development organization.
-I have a background in visual arts, crafts and liberal arts.
-Since 2006, I’ve been dividing my time living and working in Bangkok and London.
-My wish is to utilize my experiences to generate more awareness among the Thai public sector about the benefits of performing arts for people of all ages.
+Adjjima is a theatre director, curator and producer.
+In other words; a typical arts professional from Thailand, wearing many different hats.
+Her current role is that of Festival Director at BICT Fest and Creative Director for the organization Arts on Location.
+She has a background in visual arts, crafts and liberal arts.
+Since 2006, she’s been dividing her time living and working in Bangkok and London.
+Her ambition is to utilize those experiences to generate more awareness among the Thai public sector about the benefits of performing arts for people of all ages.

-Peter Sunesson works at Dansstationen in Malmö as producer for the Salto! festival.
-The festival takes place in October and is a yearly recurring dance festival for children and young audiences in Skåne.
+Peter Sunesson works at Helsingborgs stadsteater as producer of theatre for all ages.
+For many years he was a producer at Dansstationen and produced the Salto! festival.
+The Salto!-festival takes place in October and is a yearly recurring dance festival for children and young audiences in Skåne.
 Presenting approximately 150 performances each year, the festival is one of the largest dance festivals for young audiences in Sweden and Europe.
-Peter has also worked with the selection for various festivals like Bibu 2016 and 2018, and he’s also part of the Swedish Arts Grants Committee’s working group for dance and circus.
+Peter has also worked with the selection for various festivals like Bibu 2016 and 2018, and between 2019 – 2022, he was a part of the Swedish Arts Grants Committee’s working group for dance and circus.

 Producentbyrån in Gothenburg is the initiator and producer of Step.
 Producentbyrån is a team of producers and project managers working with various artists, companies, festivals, conferences and projects in performing arts, both in Sweden and internationally.
 Producentbyrån was founded in 2008 and work with tour management, communication, project management, coordination, production, administration and economy.
 We work with both short and long-term projects and hire additional producers and project managers when needed.
-Producentbyrån is run by Malin Enberg and Dag Rosenqvist.
+Producentbyrån is run by Malin Enberg, Dag Rosenqvist and Hanko Zell.